Anthony Mullally: Huddersfield Giants

-Mullally signed a 3-year deal with Huddersfield in 2013.
-The end of his first season with the Giants saw him earn a place in Ireland's World Cup squad.
-At the start of the 2014 season Mullally was sent on loan to strugglers Bradford Bulls for an initial one-month deal that was extended to a full season where he only made 6 appearances before they were relegated.
+Mullally signed a three-year deal with Huddersfield in 2013.
+The end of his first season with West Yorkshire club saw him earn a place in Ireland's World Cup squad.
+At the start of the 2014 season Mullally was sent on loan to strugglers the Bradford Bulls for an initial one-month deal that was extended to a full season where he only made six appearances before they were relegated.

-Mullally returned to the Giants in 2015 and continued to play for them until towards the end of the season where he was loaned to Wakefield Trinity Wildcats, and made 8 appearances for them and played in the Million Pound Game.
+Mullally returned to the Huddersfield club in 2015 and continued to play for them until towards the end of the season where he was loaned to Wakefield Trinity Wildcats, and made eight appearances for them and played in the Million Pound Game.
 He left Huddersfield after making 41 appearances and scoring 20 times.

 Leeds Rhinos

-Mullally signed a three-year deal with the Rhinos from 2016.
+Mullally signed a three-year deal with Leeds from 2016.
 He made his unofficial début against New Zealand at Headingley in 2015.

-He played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.
+Mullally played in the 2017 Super League Grand Final victory over the Castleford Tigers at Old Trafford.